YouTube Thumbnail Brightness Analyzer

 A standard "global average" brightness score is dangerously misleading.
 If your thumbnail features a bright white sky but a pitch-black subject in the foreground, a basic tool will tell you the exposure is "perfect."
 ThumbHD uses an advanced 5x3 Center-Weighted Zone Grid.
 Our algorithm applies a 3.0x multiplier to the center of your image (where faces and subjects live) and a 0.6x multiplier to the corners.
 This ensures the score reflects what the human eye actually focuses on.

-True Environmental Physics (The Glare Test)
+True Environmental Physics

 Most basic preview tools simulate mobile viewing by simply applying a darkening filter to your image.
 That is not how light works.
 Real outdoor viewing involves two factors: the screen dimming, and ambient sunlight raising the "black point" (glare) on the glass.
-Our interactive Before/After Glare Simulator uses exact additive light physics to model environmental reflections.
+Our interactive Glare Simulator uses exact additive light physics to model environmental reflections.
 Drag the slider to see exactly how your image degrades in harsh sunlight.

-Fixing Highlight Clipping & Shadow Crush
+Highlight Clipping & Shadow Crush

 Nothing signals "amateur" faster than blown-out white skies or crushed, detail-less black shadows.
 Our analyzer mathematically detects pixels that have hit the extreme limits of the exposure spectrum.
 We provide the exact percentage of your image suffering from highlight clipping (Luma > 240) and shadow crush (Luma < 16), allowing you to dial back your whites and lift your blacks before uploading.